YidaZou/Project/Report.md

 Scaling the number of threads or processors
 Scaling the problem size (length of array to sort)

-For example:

-Effective use of a GPU (play with problem size and number of threads) Strong scaling to more nodes (same problem size, increase number of processors) Weak scaling (increase problem size, increase number of processors)

 ## 3. Project implementation
 Implement your proposed algorithms, and test them starting on a small scale.
 Instrument your code, and turn in at least one Caliper file per algorithm;